Toronto General Trusts: Operations, 1881–1961

 In 1920, the company constructed a new office in Vancouver for $100,000.
 In 1927 it opened a new loaning branch in Edmonton, and that same year opened an office in Montreal.
 The Montreal branch was located on the fourth floor of 210 St James Street in the heart of the city's financial district.
-In Following many years without an acquisition, in 1928, the company took over the Saskatchewan Mortgage and Trust Company, whose Regina head office became a branch.
+Following many years without an acquisition, in 1928, the company took over the Saskatchewan Mortgage and Trust Company, whose Regina head office became a branch.
 That same year, the Winnipeg branch moved to 283 Portage Avenue, and work began on a new building in Calgary.
 Concurrently, the Toronto head office was expanded along Melinda Street, and an additional floor was added.
 April 1929, the company opened a savings department and by the end of the first year had 2,300 accounts worth a total of $2 million.
 By the end of the second year, deposits doubled.
 In 1930, new branches opened in Windsor and at 30 Bloor Street in Toronto.

 After the onset of the Great Depression, the company dealt with mounting mortgage arrears, particularly in the west.
 Toronto General's profits increased in the second half of the 1930s.
 On 26 April 1935, Thomas Bradshaw (1868–1939) was appointed president.
 Bradshaw also was president of North American Life and an executive director of the Bank of Canada.
 Bradshaw helped the company recover from the depression before his death while in office on 10 November 1939.
 Bradshaw was succeeded by Albert Edmund Phipps (1873–1945), the president of the Imperial Bank of Canada.
 During World War II, 98 men and 10 women served in the armed forces, nine of whom were killed.

 In 1952 the company acquired the Ottawa Valley Trust Company, and in 1953 the Osler and Nanton Trust Company.
 By the middle of the 20th century, Canada's large trust companies were controlled by the major banks via interlocking directorates.
 The Bank of Montreal had majority control of Royal Trust, the Royal Bank had majority control of Montreal Trust, and the Bank of Nova Scotia had majority control of National Trust.
 The board of Toronto General Trust had, by 1960, eight directors from the Toronto-Dominion Bank and four directors from the Imperial Bank of Commerce.